likematthew/ExOrShock/Readme.md

 Lastly, I applied hot glue to all the parts on the lower side of the board to isolate and consolidate all components.
 #### 3.4.2 Moisture Level Sensor
-Since we are going to glue both moisture sensors into the cup and route the cables through two holes to bring them outside, we need to remove the white adapter plastic that you can see in the first picture.
+Since we are going to glue both moisture level sensors into the cup and route the cables through two holes to bring them outside, we need to remove the white adapter plastic that you can see in the first picture.
 For this, I just used pliers to tear it off.
 The three remaining pins can be made hot and simply pulled out.
 Now you should have three holes at the end of the humidity sensor, one for GND, one for the voltage input (VCC) and one for measuring (AOUT).
 You can now solder your cables into all three holes, as you can see in the picture above.
 Solder it so that the wires are on the bottom of the sensor.
 > Leave the cables long enough, as you will have to run the cables through the housing after installation.
 > Also use cables without a plug at the end or remove them, as the cable may then not fit into the hole in the housing where it has to go through.
 You can solder the connectors to the cables after:
-> * The moisture sensors have been built into the cup
+> * The moisture level sensors have been built into the cup
 > * The plus and minus cables of both sensors have been connected to one another
 > * The cables have been insulated and routed through the hole in the housing
 > But this will also be mentioned again later in the manual.

-I also heat glued all the electrical components to the top of the moisture sensor to make them waterproof.
+I also heat glued all the electrical components to the top of the moisture level sensor to make them waterproof.
-In the end, both moisture sensors should look something like this.
+In the end, both moisture level sensors should look something like this.
 ### 3.5 Cover
 These are the threads and bolts that will be used in this build.
 First, you may want to test each hole in the cover to see if you can stick the first screw from the picture above through it.
 If they don't fit, you might want to make them a little bigger.
 I used the soldering iron for this.